graves/nu_rust_ast/README.md

 This script is your trusty sidekick for **harvesting symbols** from Rust projects into structured Nushell records.
 It uses `ast-grep` to:
 - Extract **all Rust identifiers** (`fn`, `struct`, `enum`, `trait`, `mod`, etc.)
-- Normalize metadata (file, span, visibility, Fully Qualified Paths)
+- Normalize metadata (file, span, visibility, fully qualified paths)
 - Capture **Rustdoc comments** and **full source code bodies** (when applicable).
-- Estimate token count o source code and documentation blocks.
+- Estimate token count of source code and documentation blocks.

 Think of it as a Nushell first, *Rust AST explorer*.
 It’s your go-to tool for reverse-engineering codebases, analyzing symbol usage, and generating documentation from raw source files.